 Applicants should review the How to Apply page for information about eligibility and special instructions.
 The certificate program's review committee will review the applications and notify each applicant of their admissions decision.

 Requirements for Successful Completion

 The certificate program requires a minimum of 18 credits.
-All required and elective courses must be taken for a letter grade and a minimum overall grade point average (GPA) of 2.75 in all certificate courses is required.
-The certificate program length is flexible; it varies from student to student; however, the certificate must be completed within three years.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
+The certificate program length is flexible; it varies from student to student; however, the certificate program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted and verified by the certificate program and processed by the Registrar.
 In addition, students completing the certificate must submit this form via e-mail to the certificate faculty sponsor.

 Students should check the course catalog to confirm when the course is offered.
 The term and time may change from what is listed in the table below and some courses are only offered every other year.
 Students should also check for prerequisites and whether instructor consent is required.